bluesea-fish/pyFileCompare/README.md

 pyFileCompare
 =============

-A Simple Text File Comparer script written in Python.
+A simple text file comparer script written in Python.